petercat-ai/petercat/assistant/ README.md

 ```

-## How to integrate PertercatLUI by UMD way?
+## How to integrate Perter Cat Assistant by UMD way?

 Step 1, externalize the following dependencies for your project **if you already used them in your project**: